Orthodox Outlet for Dogmatic Enquiries Holy Bible

 We need to respond to this claim, since this issue was brought up by the extremely cunning Porphyrios during the 3rd century A.D.

-To begin with, let’s examine what Isaiah had said:
+First of all, let's see what Isaiah had said:

-Ezekiel 7:14: For this, the Lord Himself will give you a sign: Behold, the virgin shall conceive and bear a Son, and shall call His name Emmanuel.”
+For this, the Lord Himself will give you a sign: Behold, the virgin shall conceive and bear a Son, and shall call His name Emmanuel.”
+(Isaiah 7:14)

 There are 51 verses in the Old Testament in which the word “bethulah” is used.
-It is our conviction that, first of all, the word “bethulah” does not always signify a virgin; secondly, that the word “almah” at times indeed refers to a virgin, and that –judging by the trends of that era- the word always meant “virgin”; thirdly, even if the translation had the word “young maiden” instead of “virgin”, or, if Isaiah had indeed implied “a young maiden”, even so, that young woman would have been a virgin.
+It is our conviction that, first of all, the word “bethulah” does not always signify a virgin; secondly, that the word “almah” at times indeed refers to a virgin, and in fact –based on the given trends of that era- the word always meant “virgin”; thirdly, even if the translation had the word “young maiden” instead of “virgin”, or, if Isaiah had indeed implied “a young maiden”, even so, that young woman would have to have been a virgin.

 The fact that the word “bethulah” does not always mean “virgin”, is evident in various verses of the Old Testament.